-We’d like to begin this article by saying we will NOT be telling you who has the best pizza in St. Louis.
-Why not?
 We don’t want to start a full on ‘Pizza War’!
 Opinions on what makes a good pizza in St. Louis vary as much as the toppings you can put on it.
 That being said, here are the 4 basics of St. Louis style pizza: thin crust, Provel cheese*, a sweet tomato sauce, and oregano sprinkled on top.
 There are many variations: types of toppings, cooking style, even how to slice it, but the 4 basics listed above are the usual starting points.
 So let’s dig in!

 When people talk about St. Louis style pizza, most people describe the pie from Imo’s.
 They’re known for the thick layer of Provel cheese, an ultra-thin crust, and square slices…which is why their motto is ‘The Square Beyond Compare’.